AI-Hypercomputer/xpk/README.md

     --num-slices=4 --on-demand \
     --tpu-type=v5litepod-16
     ```
+    Please specify `--enable-clouddns` if you would like CloudDNS to be the
+    DNS provider for the Pathways cluster.
+For example,
+    ```shell
+    python3 xpk.py cluster create-pathways \
+    --cluster xpk-pw-test-clouddns \
+    --num-slices=4 --on-demand \
+    --tpu-type=v5litepod-16
+    ```

 *   Cluster Create can be called again with the same `--cluster name` to modify
     the number of slices or retry failed steps.